peterkuma/ds-format/docs/_includes/cmds.md

 `ds cat` *var*... *input* [*options*]<br />

 Data are printed by the first index, one item per line, formatted as [PST](https://github.com/peterkuma/pst)-formatted.
 If multiple variables are selected, items at a given index from all variables are printed on the same line as an array.
+The first line is a header containing a list of variables.

 Arguments:

 - *var*: Variable name.
 - *input*: Input file.
+- *options*: See help for ds for global options.

 Options: